 Throughout the 1900s, practices leading to displacement and segregation included the use of racial or ethnic restrictions on housing deeds, redlining, discriminatory lending practices, the destruction of communities from the development and construction of highways, and other urban planning decisions.
 Many formal policies and informal practices expanded opportunities for white residents and built deep racial and socioeconomic inequities for Black, American Indian, and people of color communities and low-wealth communities.
-Behaviors of white residents including local racial intimidation and violence of Black, American Indian, and people of color residents in majority-white cities in the region ("sundown towns") and the migration of white residents out of neighborhoods as more diverse communities moved into neighborhoods that they had previously been excluded from ("white flight") have exacerbated the effects of formal policies.
+Intensifying the effects of formal policies has been the behaviors of white residents.
+These include local racial intimidation and violence against Black, American Indian, and people of color residents in majority-white cities in the region ("sundown towns") and the migration of white residents out of neighborhoods as more diverse communities moved into neighborhoods that they had previously been excluded from ("white flight").